 An activity that addresses a systemic problem that is being overlooked, OR;

 An innovative project or pilot project related to the 5-Year plan

 that demonstrates a best practice.

 Direct services (i.e. respite care, camps, travel programs, after school programs) UNLESS that direct service is needed for a proposed activity, (i.e., on-site respite care while parents are being trained; travel program to Trenton for self-advocates to learn about advocacy); OR, the direct service will be provided in an innovative way that meets the criteria above.

 Services that other public agencies are/or should be funding.

 Durable equipment (computers, cards, etc.) or reprinting materials.

-Those who secure a grant for a Community Innovation Project may be asked to help promote the replication of a new or promising practice.
+Community Innovation Project grantees may be asked to help replicate a new or promising practice.
 They must comply with all state and federal assurances and reporting requirements.